Arc the Lad Collection: Development

 Early in 1997, North American fans of the series started a petition on IGN's PSX Power for a Western release of the first two games of the series.
 In 2000, Working Designs hinted that they would be localizing all three of the Arc games for a North American release in a bundle called Arc the Lad Collection.
-On April 18, 2002, after a series of unmet release dates, the Arc the Lad Collection was released in North America.
-This was the first time North American gamers were able to play the popular then-Japanese-exclusive series.
+After a series of missed release dates, the Arc the Lad Collection was released in North America on April 18, 2002.
+This was the first time North American gamers were able to play the then-popular Japanese exclusive series.
 The collection encompasses six discs and four games: Arc the Lad, Arc the Lad II, Arc Arena: Monster Tournament, and Arc the Lad III.

-The collection also features the documentary disc Making of Arc the Lad, which includes exclusive interviews with Victor Ireland, the president of Working Designs at that time.
+The collection also features the documentary disc Making of Arc the Lad, which includes exclusive interviews with Victor Ireland, then-president of Working Designs.
 It comes with a leather-bound, 150-page, full-color instruction booklet.
-It also includes the Omake Box ("omake," pronounced "o-ma-keh," is Japanese for "extra").
-The Omake Box features cardboard miniature standees of all 22 characters, four analog stick covers—one of Arc, one of Elc, one of Alec and one of the Arc the Lad emblem—and a memory card case featuring Arc's face.
+It also includes the Omake Box (pronounced "o-ma-keh," Japanese for "extra"), which features cardboard miniature standees of all 22 characters, four analog stick covers (with either Arc, Elc, Alec and the Arc the Lad emblem) and a memory card case featuring Arc's face.

 Reception

 In the United States, the game sold 51,665 units, as of 2003.

 Arc the Lad Collection garnered positive reviews from critics, with aggregate scores of 81% on GameRankings and 78 out of 100 on Metacritic.
 Critics were quick to point out the "typical" Working Designs packaging of the series.
 David Smith of IGN gave the extras included with the games "two thumbs up" and wrote that the "collection does a particularly good job of accenting one of the more unusual aspects of Arc the Lad as a series, which is its continuity."
-In a review from Gaming-age.com, Alex Makar noted that Working Designs "know how to please their fans", listing all the extras packaged with the games and admiring the fact that North American gamers were treated to the extras that only appear in Japan.
+In a review from Gaming-age.com, Alex Makar noted Working Designs "know how to please their fans", listing all the extras packaged with the games and admiring the fact that North American gamers were treated to the extras which only appear in Japan.
 Play US gave it three stars out of five and said, "Hardcore RPG fans should add another star to the score and reserve a copy immediately."